 If you love using fresh fruits to make preserves then you have to try this apple butter next.
 The perfect way to use up extra apples in Fall.

-Let me introduce you to the amazing flavor that is 3 ingredients honey-sweetened peach butter.
+Let me introduce you to the amazing flavor that is 3 ingredient honey-sweetened peach butter.

-So easy to make, yet bursting with flavor, this homemade preserve is a fantastic way of making the peach season last longer, without the need for any water or pressure canning.
+So easy to make, yet bursting with flavor, this homemade preserve is a perfect way of making the peach season last longer, without the need for any water or pressure canning.

 A Note On Ingredients

-We are going to use 3 simple ingredients for this easy recipe:
+We are going to use 3 simple ingredients easily found in grocery storesfor this easy recipe:

 - Fresh ripe peaches

 - Pure honey